tigerfarm/notifyweb/address/README.md

 notifications can be sent to the device using the FCM token.
 ````
 if the web application is running in the browser,
-    notifications will be handled by the application (see above).
+    notifications will be handled by the application.
 if the web application tab is closed, or the browser is closed,
-    notifications will be handled by the device's OS (see below).
+    notifications will be handled by the device's OS.
 ````

 Use the send notification program: [sendNotification.js](sendNotification.js), to send a notification to the device.